raphlinus/raphlinus.github.io/_posts/2020-04-21-prefix-sum.md

 I covered a fair number of GPU compute infrastructure projects in my talk and the associated [GPU resources] list.
 Since then I've learned of quite a few more:

-* [vuda](https://github.com/jgbit/vuda), which promises to run CUDA workloads on Vulkan.
+* [vuda](https://github.com/jgbit/vuda), which runs (SPIR-V) compute workloads using an API similar to the CUDA host API.

 * [clvk](https://github.com/kpet/clvk) and [clspv](https://github.com/google/clspv), which run OpenCL workloads on Vulkan.